VijayalaxmiSKumbhar/SFALVSD/Day 0/README.md

-# Welcome to the SFAL-VSD SoC Design Program Repository.
+# Welcome to the SFAL-VSD SoC Design Program Repository
 ###### This repository documents a semiconductor design basics, including floorplanning, placement, clock tree synthesis (CTS), routing, optimization, and verification organized by VSD.